RearFold/RearFold-service/.github/ISSUE_TEMPLATE/feature_request.md

     attributes:
       label: Are you willing to submit a PR?
       description: >
-        (Optional) We encourage you to submit a [Pull Request](https://github.com/RearFold/RearFold-AI/pulls) (PR) to help improve YOLOv8 for everyone, especially if you have a good understanding of how to implement a fix or feature.
+        (Optional) We encourage you to submit a [Pull Request](https://github.com/RearFold/RearFold-AI/pulls) (PR) to help improve RearFold for everyone, especially if you have a good understanding of how to implement a fix or feature.
       options:
         - label: Yes I'd like to help by submitting a PR!